prechelt/typecheck-decorator/README.md

 ===================
 Lutz Prechelt, 2014

-A decorator for functions, `@typecheck`, to be used together with Python3 annotations on function parameters and function results.
+A decorator for functions, `@tc.typecheck`, to be used together with Python3 annotations on function parameters and function results.
 The decorator will perform dynamic argument type checking for every call to the function.